 Philadelphia Housing Authority (PHA) is the largest provider of affordable housing in the City of Philadelphia and the fourth largest public housing authority in the United States.
-PHA is one of only thirty-nine public housing authorities in the country to be designated by the U.S. Department of Housing and Urban Development (HUD) as a Moving to Work (MTW) agency.
-MTW is a demonstration program authorized by Congress that provides PHA with regulatory and funding flexibility in the administration of the public housing and Housing Choice Voucher (HCV) programs.
+PHA is one of a small number of public housing authorities in the country to be designated by the U.S. Department of Housing and Urban Development (HUD) as a Moving to Work (MTW) agency.
+MTW is a demonstration program authorized by Congress that provides PHA with regulatory and funding flexibility in the administration of the public housing (PH) and Housing Choice Voucher (HCV) programs.

-Approximately 32,000 households live in apartments or houses owned or supported by PHA.
-These affordable units are located throughout the City in the form of conventional and scattered site public housing developments, Low Income Housing Tax Credit (LIHTC) developments, and privately owned properties supported by Housing Choice Vouchers.
+Approximately 80,000 Philadelphia citizens live in apartments or houses owned or supported by PHA.
+These affordable units are located throughout the City in the form of conventional and scattered site public housing developments, Low Income Housing Tax Credit (LIHTC) developments, and properties supported by Housing Choice Vouchers.
 PHA also operates affordable homeownership programs that assist public housing residents and HCV participants to purchase their first homes.

 PHA serves many of the lowest-income citizens of Philadelphia.
-More than 95% of households receiving a voucher and 90% of public housing households have incomes that are less than 50% of the Area Median Income.
-Seniors and persons with disabilities head up approximately 69% of PHA households.
+More than 90% of households have incomes that are less than 50% of Area Median Income (AMI), with the vast majority having incomes that are less than 30% of AMI.
+Seniors and persons with disabilities make up the majority of PHA households.
 Almost all new admissions are for households with incomes less than 30% of Area Median Income.
 Under federal law, rents paid by PHA residents and voucher participants are restricted based on household income.
+In response to the COVID-19 pandemic, PHA implemented an eviction moratorium through March 31, 2021 that applies to matters involving the nonpayment of rent and related fees.
 Given the very low incomes of PHA residents, the agency relies almost entirely on federal subsidies for operating support.
-The Public Housing Operating Fund establishes a formula by which PHA and other housing authorities receive funding for management and operations; however, PHA has only received its full formula funding in two (2) of the last eighteen (18) years.
+The Public Housing Operating Fund establishes a formula by which PHA and other housing authorities receive funding for management and operations.

 PHA's public housing portfolio currently exceeds 12,900 units.
+The size of the public housing portfolio varies from year to year to reflect changes to inventory including changes that result from converting public housing units to project-based assistance through the Rental Assistance Demonstration (RAD) program as discussed below.
 PHA utilizes HUD Capital Funds and other leveraged funds to address capital repair needs; however, capital funds have been trending downwards for decades.
-PHA's backlog of unfunded capital needs within the public housing portfolio is estimated to exceed \$1 billion, compared to the most recent annual Capital Fund allocation of approximately \$58.65 million.
+PHA's backlog of unfunded capital needs within the public housing portfolio is estimated to exceed \$1 billion, compared to the most recent annual Capital Fund allocation of approximately \$53.27 million.